fredriclam/iapws95_light/README.md

 type `np.array`.
 Coefficients to the terms in the Helmholtz function are padded and evaluated in a vector fashion.
-The Cython implementation is optimized for speed, but requires some installation as described below. **The Python implementation is not dependent on the Cythin implementation.**
+The Cython implementation is optimized for speed, but requires some installation as described below. **The Python implementation is not dependent on the Cython implementation.**

 ## Installation (pure python)